 There are two types of tow ball - 'bolt on' (sometimes known as "two bolt flange") and 'swan neck' (which includes detachable tow balls).
 Be warned that some makes of cycle carrier only fit to one type of tow ball or the other.

 The cheaper racks are 'hang on' racks - you hang the bike/cycle from its crossbar.
 Bear in mind though that you'll need to add on at least £15 for a lighting board.
 An artificial cross bar is available for ladies' bikes and Y frame bikes, although generally it doesn't matter if one wheel is higher than the other.
-We do however recommend the use of artificial cross bars if these bikes/cycles are carried on the Thule HangOn 972 / 9708.

-'Wheel support racks' do what they suggest - the bikes/cycles stand on their wheels.
-Special supports keep the bikes apart and prevent any rubbing damage (a feature of most 'hang on' racks unless the bikes/cycles are well padded).
-These supports can be easily folded down for storage.
+'Wheel support racks' do what they suggest - the bikes stand on their wheels.
+Special supports keep the bikes apart and prevent any rubbing damage, especially with full suspension bikes and e-bikes.
 Wheel support racks always come complete with a lighting and number plate unit.

 Note that you can never tow with a wheel support cycle rack in place, as the rack sticks out behind the tow ball.
-But you may be able to fit it to a trailer draw bar adapter.

 Most 'Y frame' and ladies' bikes/cycles will require an artificial cross bar, as the bikes should be held on their point of balance.
 Unbalanced bikes/cycles will be trying to twist the carrier, which is definitely not safe.